rolfbjarne/xamarin-macios/src/README.md

 ### Xamarin.Mac ###

-* A 32-bit Unified assembly (uses `System.nint` in place of `NSInteger`, etc.)
+* A 64-bit Unified assembly (uses `System.nint` in place of `NSInteger`, etc.)
-* A 64-bit Unified assembly (same as 32-bit Unified)
-* A 32-bit Full assembly (uses `System.nint` in place of `NSInteger`, and references the v4.5 BCL)
+* A 64-bit Full assembly (uses `System.nint` in place of `NSInteger`, and references the v4.5 BCL)
-* A 64-bit Full assembly (same as 32-bit Full)

 ## Classic Assemblies ###

 The 32-bit Classic assemblies for iOS and Mac are no longer built and are now copied from the [macios-binaries](https://github.com/xamarin/macios-binaries) module.

-The Classic assembly are copied in, tested, and shipped in order to not break customer code.
-Customers can choose to continue using this assembly, but we will encourage customers to move to our Unified assemblies.
+THe 32-bit Mac assemblies are no longer being neither built nor shipped, we only support 64-bit Mac now.

+We still ship the Classic assemblies because the Classic -> Migration tool in Visual Studio for Mac needs them.
+Building a Classic project is not supported, and will fail with a compile-time error.

-The Unified assemblies provides many improvements and support for 64-bit iOS and OS X APIs.
+The Unified assemblies provides many improvements and support for 64-bit iOS and macOS APIs.

 ### Native Types ###